Updated February 1, 2023

 - The approach is a slow process.

-- The employees may show resistance of not complying towards the principle of total quality management.
+- The employees may show resistance of not complying with the principle of total quality management.

 The total quality management ensures that there is comprehensive participation among employees, managers, and stakeholders within a production-based organization.
 Utilizing this approach reduces the duplicated efforts to achieve common goals and results.
 The approach ensures that the quality deliverables are delivered to the customer and thereby it enhances satisfaction among the customers.